FESTIVE DELIVERY – Due to possible courier delays, delivery times may be a little longer during this busy festive period.

 What happens?

-• A small sample of your blood is collected for testing in a short and virtually painless procedure.
-If you are having periods, this sample may be taken early in your cycle (for FSH and LH) or on day 21 of your cycle (for Progesterone).
+• A small sample (about a teaspoon full) of your blood is collected for testing in a short and virtually painless procedure.
+If you are having regular periods, this sample may be taken early in your cycle (for FSH – Follicle Stimulating Hormone and LH – Luteinising Hormone) or on day 21 of your cycle (for Progesterone).

 What are they testing for?

-• These are used to test a number of things, but mainly different hormone levels.
+• These samples are used to test for different hormone levels.
 Day 21 (mid-luteal phase) Progesterone levels are checked to see if you are ovulating.
-FSH and LH levels are responsible for developing a follicle within which an egg grows.
+FSH and LH hormones are responsible for developing a follicle within the ovary in which an egg grows each month.
 These hormone levels can help establish what issues might be responsible for a lack of ovulation or irregular/absent periods.
-An AMH test is a good indicator of ovarian reserve to give some indication of whether you are able to produce enough eggs.
+An AMH (Anti-Mullerian Hormone) test is a good indicator of ovarian reserve and gives some indication of how well your ovaries are functioning and whether you are likely to produce enough eggs if fertility treatment should be required.

 Ultrasound scan